mil-oss/TacMap/README.md

 * The browser client implements Javascript library Cesium for 3D mapping capabilities.
 * The functionality has been tested using Firefox and Chrome browsers.

-### Way Forward ###
+### Way Forward
 Future collaborative work may include:
-#### The communication of MIL-STD VMF binary messages directly to and from the browser client
+* The communication of MIL-STD VMF binary messages directly to and from the browser client
-#### The creation of MIL-STD messages such as VMF and MTF by user interactions with the visualization client and mapping capabilities.
+* The creation of MIL-STD messages such as VMF and MTF by user interactions with the visualization client and mapping capabilities.
-#### Implementation of client/unit level track adjustments for Wargaming.
+* Implementation of client/unit level track adjustments for Wargaming.
-#### Implementation of proximity and visibility algorithms for Communication planning and Wargaming.
+* Implementation of proximity and visibility algorithms for Communication planning and Wargaming.
-####Packaging as an Android App for use as a lightweight tactical position reporting and display as a Combat Relevant PLI capability for individual operators and small units.
+* Packaging as an Android App for use as a lightweight tactical position reporting and display as a Combat Relevant PLI capability for individual operators and small units.

-### Run the Current Demo.. ###
+### Run the Current Demo

 To run the demo:
-#### Install Node.js
+* Install Node.js
-#### Check out project
+* Check out project
-#### In the TacMap directory type "npm install"
+* In the TacMap directory type "npm install"
-#### In the TacMap directory type "node tacmap.js"
+* In the TacMap directory type "node tacmap.js"
-#### Use an HTML5 compatible browser to go to "http://localhost:8585/server"
+* Use an HTML5 compatible browser to go to "http://localhost:8585/server"
-#### Use an HTML5 compatible browser to go to "http://localhost:8585/unit"
+* Use an HTML5 compatible browser to go to "http://localhost:8585/unit"
-#### To import a scenario without planned paths use the "import" button in the Plan Scenario and select "Malmo"
+* To import a scenario without planned paths use the "import" button in the Plan Scenario and select "Malmo"
-#### To select a scenario with planned paths use the "import" button in the Plan Scenario tab and select "Bydgoszcz"
+* To select a scenario with planned paths use the "import" button in the Plan Scenario tab and select "Bydgoszcz"
-#### These Scenarios will be saved in the browser IndexedDB for selection under the Scenarios tab
+* These Scenarios will be saved in the browser IndexedDB for selection under the Scenarios tab
-#### Use Set Location and Edit Waypoints check boxes with a selected unit to plan a scenario choose a speed to associate with movement segments.
+* Use Set Location and Edit Waypoints check boxes with a selected unit to plan a scenario choose a speed to associate with movement segments.
-#### Click RUN to start movements.
+* Click RUN to start movements.
 Positions will be updated on the Server view and on any connected clients.
-#### The Networks buttons will select or obscure associated units
+*  The Networks buttons will select or obscure associated units
-#### Units and Networks are assigned in the defaultScenario.xml file.
+* Units and Networks are assigned in the defaultScenario.xml file.
 To create new scenarios adjust this file and save from that.
-#### The "Save" operation overwrites or "Saves As" a new Scenario in teh IndexedDB local storage of the browser.
+* The "Save" operation overwrites or "Saves As" a new Scenario in teh IndexedDB local storage of the browser.
-#### The "Export" and "Import" functions save and load JSON data to the server for persistence external to the browser.
+* The "Export" and "Import" functions save and load JSON data to the server for persistence external to the browser.

 ### Components Employed ###
-• Cesium Web Map
+*  Cesium Web Map
-• AngularJS Framework
+*  AngularJS Framework
-• HTML5 IndexedDb
+*  HTML5 IndexedDb
-• SAXON CE XSLT library
+*  SAXON CE XSLT library
-• Node.js
+*  Node.js
-• SocketIO
+*  SocketIO
-•

 ### License ###